-The TOE implements a number of features to protect itself to ensure the reliability and integrity of its security features.
-It protects particularly sensitive data such as cryptographic keys so that they are not accessible or exportable.
-It also provides its own timing mechanism to ensure that reliable time information is available (e.g., for log accountability).
-It enforces read, write, and execute memory page protections, uses address space layout randomization, and stack-based buffer overflow protections to minimize the potential to exploit application flaws.
-It also protects itself from modification by applications as well as to isolate the address spaces of applications from one another to protect those applications.
+The TOE implements functions to ensure the reliability and integrity of its security features.
+It protects sensitive data such as cryptographic keys so that they are not accessible or exportable.
+It provides its own timing mechanism to ensure that reliable time information is available (e.g., for log accountability).
+The TOE enforces read, write, and execute memory page protections, uses address space layout randomization and stack-based buffer overflow protections to minimize the potential to exploit application flaws.
+It protects against modification by applications and will isolate the address spaces of applications from one another to protect those applications.

 The TOE includes functions to perform self-tests and software/firmware integrity checking so that it might detect when it is failing or may be corrupt.
-If any of the self-tests fail, the TOE will not go into an operational mode.
-It also includes mechanisms (i.e., verification of the digital signature of each new image) so that the TOE itself can be updated while ensuring that the updates will not introduce malicious or other unexpected changes in the TOE.
-Digital signature checking also extends to verifying applications prior to their installation as all applications must have signatures (even if self-signed).
+If any self-tests fail, the TOE will not enter into its operational mode.
+It includes mechanisms (i.e., verification of the digital signature of each new image) so that the TOE itself can be updated while ensuring that the updates will not introduce malicious or other unexpected changes in the TOE.
+Digital signature checking functionality extends to verifying applications prior to their installation as all applications must have signatures, even if self-signed.